The whole world in a grain of salt. Where to start ?

 But what are they ?
 It might help if you knew that they are the title of Chapter 8 of Douglas Hofstadter’s book “Fluid Concepts and Creative Analogies” (Computer models of the fundamentals of thought.)
 The book is a collection of papers in collaboration with Daniel Defays, David Chalmers, Robert French, Melanie Mitchell and Gary McGraw with prologues by Douglas Hofstadter, all compiled in the mid-nineties.

-Chapter 8 takes this by analogy to this – given the history of the world up to this point – what should I do next, shall I have a donut for breakfast, or what decision / action should my government take next in the current situation ?
+Chapter 8 takes this by analogy – given the history of the world up to this point – what should I do next.
+Shall I have a donut for breakfast? or what decision / action should my government take next in the current situation?
 It’s about decision-making strategies.
 Occam (or Buridan’s Ass) might lead you to say the best answer is the obvious one (the 3, or either bale of hay will do), but the point is the obvious answer is not the only possibility, nor necessarily the best in the overall analysis.

 Choosing your grain of salt involves its relationships to the whole world of possibilities; evaluating / filtering the most significant relations is the tricky, creative bit.

 When I say “do this” and touch my nose – you already knows (by analogy) that I mean touch your own nose.
 “This” is the same by analogy.
 The Tabletop process simply extends this to – if I touch this object from my perspective of the table in front of us which should you touch next from yours.
 In all but the most trivial tit-for-tat cases (*2) the choice involves analogies – patterns of related essence – well beyond what actually exists on the tabletop – the apparent theatre of operations.